top of page

 Melasti Beach Bali - the beach in Uluwatu with the Pirate Ship

-What makes Melasti Beach particularly captivating is its unique geological features.
-The beach is framed by towering limestone cliffs that create a dramatic backdrop and offer spectacular views of the Indian Ocean.
-And it's at the very bottom of Bali (a great little topic to add to your learning if you're world schooling the kids - like we are - or you just love to know facts about the place you're in - like we do!)
+And it's right at the very bottom of Bali - you can't get any further down (a great little factual topic to add to your world learning or home schooling projects if you're world schooling the kids - like we are - or you just love to know facts about the place you're in - like we do!)

 Things to Do at Melasti Beach

-1. Relax and Sunbathe
+1. Relax and Sunbathe on soft white sand against turquoise (clean) waters

-1. Photography and Scenic Views at Melasti
+1. Photography and Scenic Views

-2. Beachfront Walks Melasti Beach, Ungasan, Bali
+2. Beachfront Walks

-Bali is a hard place to walk.
-It's difficult getting the daily steps in or getting anywhere on foot.
-But with Melasti beach you can park up at the entrance and walk and walk.
-It's a long beach.
-Stroll along the pristine shoreline and take in the breathtaking views of the surrounding cliffs and ocean.
-From the Pirate ship to Karma beach section, it's a beautiful walk.
+3. Melasti is a long sandy beach with gentle waters.
+Take a stroll along the pristine shoreline and take in the breathtaking views of the surrounding cliffs and ocean.
+From the Pirate ship end to Karma beach section, it's a beautiful walk.
+The sand is dry and soft.
+You don't feel sticky and wet there.
+There is often a breeze too.
 TIP: Go after 3pm when it's cooler.
 The walk along the beach can be a meditative experience, with the soothing sound of very gentle waves crashing against the shore enhancing your sense of relaxation.
 So calm that the kids can paddle without getting totalled in the crashing waves (of Dreamland Beach et al) All in all it's laid back and chilled, with a welcome beat from the day clubs set back on the beach (depending on where you decide to base yourselves).
 But don't worry, it's definitely not pumping.
 And there are plenty of areas with no sound of music.

 White powdery sands and crystal clear water of Melasti Beach Bali with the pirate ship